omundy/learn-javascript/topics/node/node.md

 ## Node Installation

-There are several ways to install Node (which includes NPM) on your machine (ordered easiest to hardest)
+There are several ways to install Node (which includes NPM) on your machine (starting with the easiest)

 1. Use an [installer via node website](https://nodejs.org/en/download/) (fastest, but difficult to upgrade).
 1. Use a system package manager like Homebrew or Scoop (easy to upgrade)